WR3 | Syllabus

 - a current draft of your research essay.

-- a weekly reflective blog post about the progress of your research project (see #7 below).
+- a weekly reflective “blog” post about the progress of your research project (see below).

 Help With Your Writing

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
-Each of you will meet with our TA for 45 minutes per week to go over your writing and plan revision.
-If you require further help, the RWIT program offers excellent peer tutoring on all phases of the writing process—from generating ideas to formal citation.
+Each of you will meet with our tutor for 45 minutes per week to go over your writing and plan revision.
+If you require further help, the Writing Center offers excellent peer tutoring on all phases of the writing process—from generating ideas to formal citation.

 Students With Disabilities